 and the juice of 1 or 2 lemons.

-- 6 Large tomatoes
+- 6 large tomatoes

 - 1 large white onion

-- 1 medium bunch or cilantro
+- 1 medium bunch of cilantro

-- 1 T salt
+- 1 tablespoon salt

-- Add onion/cilantro mixture to chopped tomatoes.
+- add onion/cilantro mixture to the chopped tomatoes.

-- Mince garlic and add to mixture.
+- mince garlic and add to mixture.

 Hi, my question is not about the salsa which looks delicious and I will probably try it one day, but about Cindee’s food processor.
 It looks like a “Mini” one which is what I am looking for.
 I wonder if she would share with me how she likes it.
 I haven’t had much luck with kitchen appliances lately.
 Thanks!